 I've never listened to someone argue for abolishing this particular guideline or rule in the way that I have for some of the others.
 However, I have heard a lot of people breaking it.
-Probably most of us have been victimized in some way by a loose tongue belonging to a fellow-believer.
+Probably, most of us have been victimized in some way by a loose tongue belonging to a fellow believer.

-A preacher of a century ago who had a lot to say about holiness people and their tongues was "Bud" Robinson.
-Uncle Bud was a colorful character with a real concern for the practical lived-out side of the sanctified life.
+More than a century ago, a preacher name "Buddy" Robinson had a lot to say about holiness people and their tongues.
+Uncle Bud was a colorful character with a real concern for the practical lived-out aspect of the sanctified life.

 One of his sermon illustrations involved a man who came to Bud to say, "Brother Bud, my religious joy has all leaked out.
-What is my trouble?"
+What is my problem?"

 "My!" replied Bud.
 "My friend, you keep your mouth open all the time."

 This kind of focus on the ethical side of the Spirit-filled life has made some folks uncomfortable, folks who would prefer that preachers -- and church lifestyle rules -- deal only in generalities.

 However, Bud Robinson was on solid biblical ground when he admonished listeners to "keep that rat hole in your noggin closed."
-That was his Texas paraphrase of Psalm 15:3.
+(That was his Texas paraphrase of Psalm 15:3.)